nomeata/pybotbrain/README.md

  * Sensible polling for events and memory changes

-   Events should probably be their own DynamoDB entries, with a time-to-live.
+   The Frontend should use not always donwload the full list of events, but only those that are new since the last one.
-   The Frontend should use not always donwload the full list of event, but only those that are new since the last one.
+   Events should probably have a DynamoDB-based time-to-live.

  * Rewrite the backend in a different language